Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Motion Planning

 \subsubsection{Path Computation}

-The global path planner dilates all the static obstacle $\mathcal{O}$ by a distance $r_f$ so that we consider the formation $\mathcal{F}$ as a point at the CoM $p$ of the object.
+The global path planner dilates $\mathcal{O}$ by a distance $r_f$ so that we consider the formation $\mathcal{F}$ at any point $p$,the CoM of the grasped object.
 The dilation distance $r_f$ is the radius of a circle located at $p$, inside which the formation could always be enclosed.
 The planner substitutes the mutually intersecting dilated obstacles $\mathcal{O}_{dil}$ with their union.
-A visibility vertices finding algorithm \cite{2005_Choset} creates a visibility map considering $\mathcal{O}_{dil}$ and including the start and the goal.
+A visibility vertices finding algorithm \cite{2005_Choset} creates a visibility map considering $\mathcal{O}_{dil}$ and the start and goal point.
 The vertices from the visibility map are added as node $\mathcal{V}$ to a graph $\mathcal{G}(\mathcal{V}, \mathcal{E}, \mathcal{W})$.
-An edge $\mathcal{E}$ between two nodes is added if they are mutually visible to each other using the visibility map.
-The Euclidean distance between two nodes defines the weight $\mathcal{W}$ of the edge connecting them.
+An edge $\mathcal{E}$ is added between two mutually visible nodes using the visibility map with the Euclidean distance between them as weight $\mathcal{W}$.
 A graph search algorithm computes the shortest linear piece-wise path $S$ between the start $p_s$ and the goal $p_g$ location.
 Fig. \ref{fig:4} shows the computed path $S$ with linear segments $S_1, S_2, S_3, S_4$ and vertices $w_1, w_2, w_3, w_4, w_5$.